raimohanska/harmaja/README.md

 <ListView
     observable={items}
     renderObservable={renderObservable}
-    key={keyFunction}
+    getKey={getKey}
 />
 ```

 What ListView does here is that it observes `items` for changes and renders each item using the `renderer` function.
-When the list of items changes (something is replaced, added or removed) it uses the given `key` function to determine
+When the list of items changes (something is replaced, added or removed) it uses the given `getKey` function to determine
 whether to replace individual item views.
 Each item view gets a `Bacon.Property<A>` so that they can update when the content
 in that particular item is changed.
 See an example at [examples/todoapp](examples/todoapp/index.ts).